llama-risk/aave-research/community_updates/february_2026.md

 ### Recommendations and inputs

 #### Asset onboarding
-* [\[Direct to AIP\] Onboard BTC.b to Aave V3 Core Instance](https://governance.aave.com/t/direct-to-aip-onboard-btc-b-to-aave-v3-core-instance/23357/5) - Supported onboarding following the successful migration to Lombard’s security model, noting protocol-supplied DEX liquidity, low onchain supply, and the presence of robust administrative safeguards including a timelock and active bug bounty.
+* [\[Direct to AIP\] Onboard BTC.b to Aave V3 Core Instance](https://governance.aave.com/t/direct-to-aip-onboard-btc-b-to-aave-v3-core-instance/23357/5) - Supported onboarding following the successful migration to Lombard’s security model, noting protocol-supplied DEX liquidity, low onchain supply, and the presence of robust administrative safeguards, including a timelock and active bug bounty.
 * [\[Direct to AIP\] Onboard sUSDe and USDe to Aave V3 Base Instance](https://governance.aave.com/t/direct-to-aip-onboard-susde-and-usde-to-aave-v3-base-instance/24121/2) - Supported onboarding contingent on improved liquidity conditions, while noting the absence of a timelock and low onchain supply on Base.
 * [\[ARFC\] Deploy Aave V3 to MegaETH: cUSD & stcUSD](https://governance.aave.com/t/arfc-deploy-aave-v3-to-megaeth/23517/50) - Provisionally supported onboarding subject to improved liquidity depth, noting the absence of a native cUSD/USD feed (temporarily relying on USDC/USD given >95% USDC reserves) and the lack of a bad-debt handling mechanism for loaned reserves, which could overstate cUSD value in a backing loss scenario.